-As the Fund invests in a with-profits fund, the Trustees acknowledge that they cannot directly influence the policies and practices of the companies in which the with-profits fund invests.
+As the Fund is a wholly insured scheme, the Trustees acknowledge that they cannot directly influence the policies and practices of the companies in which the Fund invests.
 They have therefore delegated responsibility for the exercise of rights (including voting rights) attached to the Fund's investments to Aviva.
-The Trustees encourage them to engage with investee companies and vote whenever it is practical to do so on financially material matters such as strategy, capital structure, conflicts of interest policies, risks, social and environmental impact and corporate governance as part of their decision-making processes.
+The Trustees encourage them to engage with investee companies and vote whenever it is practical to do so on financially material matters, including those deemed to include a material ESG and/or climate change risk, such as strategy, capital structure, conflicts of interest policies, risks, social and environmental impact and corporate governance as part of their decision-making processes.
 The Trustees require Aviva to report on significant votes made on behalf of the Trustees.